But now, with six months remaining of her degree, Bron is looking to her future in Tasmania’s media industry.

 “I also remember finding some old journals from when I was younger.
 I’d written down a goal to become a journalist, so I think the interest has been with me the whole time,” Bronwyn reflected.

-While Bron initially felt some hesitation starting her journey as a mature aged student, any doubts quickly changed to motivation after taking HEJ109 Screen Cultures in her first semester.
+Bron initially felt some hesitation starting her journey as a mature aged student, but any doubts quickly changed to motivation after taking the Screen Cultures unit in her first semester.

 “The unit is all about media self-identity.
 What stood out to me was the academia on social media, and why we portray ourselves in certain ways.”